-This candy corn tastes like the real thing.
-No lies.
-They taste like candy corn — which is to say, addictively sweet.
-But best of all, they have that exact same candy corn texture: chewy at first, then dissolving into delicious ephemeral sugariness.
+This candy corn tastes like the real thing, which is to say, it tastes addictively sweet.
+Best of all, homemade candy corn has that exact same candy corn texture: chewy at first, and then dissolving into delicious ephemeral sugariness.

 If you don't like store-bought candy corn, then you're probably not going to be a big fan of the homemade version.
 But if you love candy corn, then this recipe will blow you away.

 The texture of this candy is a direct result of how much you cook the initial candy syrup.
 I tried batches with the syrup cooked to 235°F, 245°F, and 255°F — the first batch made soft, taffy-like candies, and the last batch made a dough that was almost too stiff to easily shape.
 I found that the sweet spot is cooking the syrup to between 245°F and 250°F. This made an easily workable dough with chewy, but soft candies.

 What Else Can I Do with This Magical Edible Dough?

 I like the way you think!
 The possibilities for this dough are endless; it is easily dyed to any color and easily moldable to any shape.
 You can use it to make fun cake toppers or personalized treats.
 Don't stop at candy corn — the world is your oyster.